sjsucmpe272-fall21/Investor-Protector/README.md

 1. Investor / Contributor
 2. Founder / Campaign Manager

-## Idea 3: Playdate Setup App
-### Intro to problem:
-Because of the pandamic of Covid-19 and the shut-down of many areas in the United States.
-Many parents are tend to keep their 1-4 yeas old children at home instead of sending them to daycares and preschools.
-This caused a lack of social interaction among the children.
-### Abstract:
-We can develop a Playdate Setup App which enable parents to share their wish to set-up playdates among children.
-They can upload their child's profile on the app.
-And they will be able to find potiential matched nearby.
-Children's can be matched based on their different needs.
-For example a shy kid might need to play with an outgoing friend.
-And children who speak the same language would want to play together.
-Or if parents want to find a friend that can speak a foreign language for their kid, they might also find a match.
-### Approach:
-In our project, we intend to build a web based application where Mommies and Daddies can help build their child’s social circle and avail awesome discounts and deals!
-PlayDate is an interactive platform.
-Users can share stories, create memories and expand their child’s world, all through the ease of a single page.
-We planned to build the application UI using React JS and Java Spring-boot for server side implementation and Postgres for DB.
-### Persona:
-1. Parents of kids ages 1-4.

 <!-- ## idea3: Credit card fraud detection (Jayanth)
 ### Intro to problem:
 It is important that credit card companies are able to recognize fraudulent credit card transactions so that customers are not charged for items that they did not purchase.